seangildea/SDSRemoteDisplay/README.md

 # Usage

-Should work on any Android phone with Android version 7 or later, although no guarantees.
+Should work on any Android phone or tablet with Android version 7 or later, although no guarantees.

 Connect a USB cable directly between the phone and the scanner using the same scanner's USB port that Uniden's Sentinel program uses.
 You may want to use a OTG (on the go) USB cable which will allow you to charge the phone while in use, especially if you connect to an SDS100 which seems to pull power from the phone at a higher rate.